This chili can go toe to toe with any meat based chili I have tasted. The best part about this chili is you can double to recipe and freeze the rest.

-After the 8 hours, drain the kidney beans and chickpeas.
+- After 8 hours, drain the kidney beans and chickpeas.
 Add the kidney beans to a pressure cooker (I used an Instant Pot) and cook for 30 minutes at medium pressure.
-Quick release the pressure and check that the kidney beans are soft and tender.
+Quick-release the pressure and check that the kidney beans are soft and tender.
 Set the kidney beans aside.

-Add the chickpeas to the pressure cooker and cook for 30 minutes at medium pressure.
-Quick release the pressure and check to see that the chickpeas are cooked, but still a bit firm inside.
-Add the chickpeas to a blender or food proccessor and pulse 4-7 times, until the chickpeas resemble the texture of ground beef.
+- Add the chickpeas to the pressure cooker and cook for 30 minutes at medium pressure.
+Quick-release the pressure and check to see that the chickpeas are cooked, but still a bit firm inside.
+Add the chickpeas to a blender or food processor and pulse 4-7 times, until the chickpeas resemble the texture of ground beef.
 Set aside.

-Heat 4 tablespoons of vegetable oil in the Dutch oven over medium heat until shimmering.
+- Heat 4 tablespoons of vegetable oil in the Dutch oven over medium heat until shimmering.
 Add onions and cook, stirring frequently, until softened but not browned, 6 to 8 minutes.
 Add fresh chilies, garlic, and oregano and cook, stirring frequently, until fragrant, about 1 minute.
-Add chili purée and cook, stirring frequently and scraping bottom of pot, until chili mixture begins to fry and leaves a coating on bottom of pan, 2 to 4 minutes.
+Add chili purée and cook, stirring frequently and scraping the bottom of the pot, until chili mixture begins to fry and leaves a coating on the bottom of the pan, 2 to 4 minutes.
 Add stout, and bay leaves.
-Bring to a simmer, scraping bottom of pan to loosen browned bits.
-Reduce heat to lowest possible setting, add kidney beans and chickpea, crushed tomatoes and cider vinegar and cook, with cover slightly ajar, until the chili has thickened, 2 to 3 1/2 hours longer, adding water if necessary to keep beans mostly submerged.
+Bring to a simmer, scraping the bottom of the pan to loosen browned bits.
+Reduce heat to lowest possible setting, add kidney beans and chickpea, crushed tomatoes, and cider vinegar and cook, with cover slightly ajar, until the chili has thickened, 2 to 3 1/2 hours longer, adding water if necessary to keep beans mostly submerged.